 (Pics © Jen Farrant and Andrew Mohammed)

-Partial list of venues I have worked in since 2011: The Camden Roundhouse, V&A Museum, the Conway Hall, Sadlers Wells, National Geographic Store, Kensington Palace, Totally Thames Festival Blue Ribbon stage, V&A Museum of Childhood (Bethnal Green) , In the Woods Festival, National Theatre Outside Space, Royal Opera House Thurrock, ICA, Waterloo Vaults, Battersea Power Station, University of Greenwich, The Hospital Club Covent Garden (Private members club), Lollibop Kids Festival, Unicorn Theatre, Hay Literary Festival, Fitzwilliam Museum (the antiquities museum of Cambridge University), the Museum of London Docklands, East End Women’s Museum, Stratford-Upon-Avon Literature festival, Dodd’s Ginshop in Soho, The Arts Club Mayfair, JW3, the Jewish Museum London, Harrods Knightsbridge, Queen of Hoxton Rooftop Wigwam, Bradford Literary festival, Dulwich Picture Gallery, the Apple Store Covent Garden, Lilian Bayliss Theatre, aboard the Cutty Sark, aboard the The Golden Hinde, Guildhall Crypt, The Big Green Bookshop, The Royal Festival Hall (and many other spaces in the Southbank Centre) “Bold Tendencies” Multistorey Carpark, the Design Museum, the Mandarin Oriental Hotel Hyde Park, Brent travellers site, ‘Seven Stories’ Children’s Literature centre in Newcastle, the Discover Story Centre, The Story Museum in Oxford, ‘BNY Mellon’ Boat Race main hospitality (aka “Oxford and Cambridge boat race”), aboard HMS President, aboard the Minesweeper Boat, aboard the Tall ship ‘Morganster’, aboard the Tall Ship Jantji, aboard the Docklands Community Boat, in the Garden Museum, Lloyds Bank Building, Farmopolis, the Grant Museum, Shrewsbury Book Festival, RoccaSinibalda Castle in Italy, the Petrie Museum, Ironbridge Museum of Enginuity, The Wool Hall, Lavenham Suffolk, The Bussey Building, Sutton House in Hackney, the John Cass Art Museum, the Cinema Museum, Mayors Thames Festival, Cuming Museum, the Wandsworth Museum, Lauderdale House, Burgh House, Lord Leighton’s House, Selfridges, summer residency in the main Atrium in Westfield White City, the Green Note Camden, Tailspin storytelling club, Tongue Fu spoken word night, International Storytelling festival in Ispra, Milan, Florence Nightingale Museum, Centre for Literacy in Primary Education, Polka Theatre, Bedford Park Walled Garden, Regents Park (Klezmer in the Park Festival), Nunhead cemetery, West Norwood Cemetery, Brompton Cemetery, BBC Radio London, Raleigh Windmill Essex, Royal Free Hospital Medical School, the roof of the Heygate Estate, Safehouse 1, London Jewish Cultural Centre, Dulwich Books, the Lyric Hammersmith, Jacksons Lane, Tower Bridge Foreshore for Thames 21, Toynbee Hall Aldgate, Bishopsgate Institute (for their Ghost Conference), Waterstones (lots of them!), Dilston Grove Gallery, Atlantis Occult Bookshop, the London Transport Museum and a great many schools, special needs schools, nurseries, gardens, parties, fairs and libraries.
+Partial list of venues I have worked in since 2011: The Camden Roundhouse, V&A Museum, the Conway Hall, Sadlers Wells, National Geographic Store, Kensington Palace, Totally Thames Festival Blue Ribbon stage, V&A Museum of Childhood (Bethnal Green) , Sharjah Children’s Reading Festival (United Arab Emirates), In the Woods Festival UK, National Theatre Outside Space, Royal Opera House Thurrock, ICA, Waterloo Vaults, Battersea Power Station, University of Greenwich, The British School in Milan (Italy), The Hospital Club Covent Garden (Private members club), Lollibop Kids Festival, Unicorn Theatre, Hay Literary Festival, Fitzwilliam Museum (the antiquities museum of Cambridge University), the Museum of London Docklands, East End Women’s Museum, Stratford-Upon-Avon Literature festival, Dodd’s Ginshop in Soho, The Arts Club Mayfair, JW3, the Jewish Museum London, Harrods Knightsbridge, Queen of Hoxton Rooftop Wigwam, Bradford Literary festival, Dulwich Picture Gallery, the Apple Store Covent Garden, The Royal Parks, Lilian Bayliss Theatre, aboard the Cutty Sark, aboard the The Golden Hinde, Guildhall Crypt, The Big Green Bookshop, The Royal Festival Hall (and many other spaces in the Southbank Centre) “Bold Tendencies” Multistorey Carpark, the Design Museum, the Mandarin Oriental Hotel Hyde Park, Brent travellers site, ‘Seven Stories’ Children’s Literature centre in Newcastle, the Discover Story Centre, The Story Museum in Oxford, ‘BNY Mellon’ Boat Race main hospitality (aka “Oxford and Cambridge boat race”), aboard HMS President, aboard the Minesweeper Boat, aboard the Tall ship ‘Morganster’, aboard the Tall Ship Jantji, aboard the Docklands Community Boat, in the Garden Museum, Lloyds Bank Building, Farmopolis, the Grant Museum, Shrewsbury Book Festival, RoccaSinibalda Castle in Italy, the Petrie Museum, Ironbridge Museum of Enginuity, The Wool Hall, Lavenham Suffolk, The Bussey Building, Sutton House in Hackney, the John Cass Art Museum, the Cinema Museum, Mayors Thames Festival, Cuming Museum, the Wandsworth Museum, Lauderdale House, Burgh House, Lord Leighton’s House, Selfridges, summer residency in the main Atrium in Westfield White City, the Green Note Camden, Tailspin storytelling club, Tongue Fu spoken word night, International Storytelling festival in Ispra (Italy), Florence Nightingale Museum, Centre for Literacy in Primary Education, Polka Theatre, Bedford Park Walled Garden, Regents Park (Klezmer in the Park Festival), Nunhead cemetery, West Norwood Cemetery, Brompton Cemetery, BBC Radio London, Raleigh Windmill Essex, Royal Free Hospital Medical School, the roof of the Heygate Estate, Safehouse 1, London Jewish Cultural Centre, Dulwich Books, the Lyric Hammersmith, Jacksons Lane, Tower Bridge Foreshore for Thames 21, Toynbee Hall Aldgate, Bishopsgate Institute (for their Ghost Conference), Waterstones (lots of them!), Dilston Grove Gallery, Atlantis Occult Bookshop, the London Transport Museum and a great many schools, special needs schools, nurseries, gardens, parties, fairs and libraries.

 We had a building full of smiling children and grown ups and the feedback has been glowing with positivity.